-Water tanks, dams and channels on farms are an essential source of water for drinking, livestock and irrigation needs.
+Water tanks, dams and channels on farms are an essential source of water for human and livestock drinking and irrigation needs.
 However they can pose serious risks.
 Children can drown in tanks and dams, water can be contaminated and accidents can happen when tanks are being cleaned.

 Tanks can also become breeding areas for mosquitoes which is a particular concern in areas where mosquito borne diseases like Murray Valley encephalitis virus, Ross River virus, Barmah Forest virus and Dengue fever are a risk.